 Two Year 6 children from each House Team have been elected by the other members of the House.
 The children prepared speeches and were democratically voted in.
 They are responsible for counting the House Points throughout the year and supporting in our weekly Celebration Assembly.
 This year they will be further involved in organising House events and competitions.

 Year 5 children are chosen termly to support the adults running the assemblies during that term.
 These children take responsibility for setting the correct example to all students, organising equipment, holding doors and using ICT.

 Assembly ambassadors are supported by Mrs Barnes

 Upper Key Stage 2 children will be asked to apply and interview for the role of Playground Buddies/Sports Leaders.
 These children will be taking responsibility for leading sporting games at lunchtimes and playtimes.
 They will be trained to lead children in activities and will be responsible for refereeing and organising activities.
 Children will be compiling a portfolio of evidence and gain a recognised qualification by the end of the year.

-Led, supported and coached by Mr Stent
+Led, supported and coached by Miss Rogers and Mr Stent

 Lunch Time Leaders (Apply)